confluentinc/cp-ansible/VARIABLES.md

 ### ssl_keystore_alias

-Keystore source alias for host specific certificate if keystore contains more than one certificate.
+Keystore source alias for host specific certificate.
+Only required if keystore contains more than one certificate.
 Used with ssl_provided_keystore_and_truststore: true.
 May set per host, or use inventory_hostname variable eg "{{inventory_hostname}}"

 Default:  ""